Democratic candidates pour into Iowa for last-minute push

 “We are here to make a revolution that lasts,” Ocasio-Cortez said.

+Sanders’ signs of strength in Iowa are enough for the Buttigieg campaign to respond.
+The campaign sent prospective donors a fundraising solicitation warning of the Vermont senator’s strength.

+“Bernie Sanders is raising tons of money, he’s surging in the polls, and he has dark money groups attacking his competitors,” the email said.
+“If things stay steady until the Iowa Caucuses in just nine days, Bernie Sanders could be the nominee of our party.”

 Warren has Julian Castro, the former Obama housing secretary and onetime presidential candidate, in Nevada.
-U.S. Rep. Ayanna Pressley, D-Mass., another star of the House freshman class like Ocasio-Cortez, is in South Carolina.
+U.S. Rep. Ayanna Pressley, D-Mass., another star of the House freshman class like Ocasio-Cortez, is in South Carolina to back Warren.

 The Senate adjourned about noon EST Saturday, giving the presidential candidates time to return to Iowa for late-afternoon and evening events.
 Sen. Michael Bennet, D-Colo., was going to New Hampshire.

-Associated Press writers Hannah Fingerhut in Washington and Will Weissert in Cedar Rapids, Iowa, contributed to this report
+Associated Press writers Hannah Fingerhut in Washington, Michelle L. Price in Las Vegas and Will Weissert in Cedar Rapids, Iowa, contributed to this report

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.